To access the discount form for registering for multiple workshops, please click here.

 6 Core or Related CE Clock Hours:

-- Counselors: This workshop was originally approved for 6 core hours through the Licensed Professional Counselor's Association of Georgia, approval #8628-20AW; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Counselors: This workshop was previously approved for 6 Core CE hours through the Licensed Professional Counselors Association (LPCA) of Georgia, approval #8628-20AW.

-- Social Workers: This workshop was originally approved for 6 core hours through the Georgia Society for Clinical Social Work, approval #102020; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Social Workers: This workshop was previously approved for 6 Core CE hours through the Georgia Society for Clinical Social Work, approval #102020.

-- Marriage & Family Therapists: This workshop was originally approved for 6 core hours through the Georgia Association for Marriage and Family Therapy, approval #006-2020; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Marriage and Family Therapists: This workshop was previously approved for 6 CE hours through the Georgia Association for Marriage and Family Therapy, approval #006-2020.

 To view our various workshop policies, including our refund policy, please click here.